Rockies vs. Brewers Player Props Betting Odds

-Christian Yelich and Ryan McMahon are among the players with prop bets for the taking when the Milwaukee Brewers and the Colorado Rockies meet at American Family Field on Tuesday (at 8:10 PM ET).
+Bookmakers have listed player props for Christian Yelich, Ryan McMahon and others when the Milwaukee Brewers host the Colorado Rockies at American Family Field on Wednesday at 2:10 PM ET.

 Bet on this matchup or its props with BetMGM!